 props.conf, in which case they are identified on the Field extractions page as inline field extractions.
 But some field extractions include a

 transforms.conf component called a field transform.
-To create/edit that component of the field extraction via Splunk Web, you use the Field transactions page in Manager.
+To create/edit that component of the field extraction via Splunk Web, you use the Field Transforms page in Manager.

 For more information about field extraction setup directly in the props.conf and transforms.conf files see "Add fields at search time" in this manual.

-The Name column in the Field extractions page displays the overall name of the field extraction, as it appears in
+The Name column in the Field extractions page displays the overall name (or "class") of the field extraction, as it appears in